 Once you have received the contact information for your host family from the IWS office, please promptly contact your host by email or phone with a brief introduction.
 This can include your name, where you’re from, your ministry context and other information you wish to share.
 As the session draws near, you will also want to contact them again to advise them of your specific arrival in Jacksonville and what time you anticipate arriving at their home.

 Please carefully read the Transportation information provided above.
 Transportation to and from campus is solely the responsibility of the student.
 Please do not ask your host to provide you with transportation to or from the airport, campus or around town.
 If they offer you transportation you may accept the ride but please do not expect it.
 Ride share requests and offers may be posted in the IWS Facebook Group.
+International students seeking airport transportation may fill out this survey.

 Host families have graciously offered to provide you with a private room and a nearby bathroom for your stay.
 Remember always that you are guest in their home.
 Please keep your room neat and the bathroom clean.
 You may be sharing the bathroom with others so be conscious of your time and belongings in the common bathroom.
 At the end of the week, please make sure your room is at least as neat as when you arrived.